Bitwise operators in C++ allow manipulating data at the bit level, working with individual bits or groups of bits within a variable.

 int result = a >> 2; // Shifts two bits to the right

-Applications of Bit Operators
+Applications of bitwise operators

-Bit Manipulation to Apply Masks
+Bit Manipulation for Applying Masks

-Using masks allows us to manipulate specific bits without affecting others.
+Using masks allows us to manipulate specific bits without affecting the others.
 For example, to set the third bit of a number to 1:

 int number = 5; // Binary: 00000101